organisciak/dissertation/document/2_crowdsourcing.md

 The many hands approach to open-source demonstrated that technologically-connected crowds can coherently delegate and create works.
 Like with crowdsourcing, open source software development often does not discriminate on credentials or background; if a contributor can make an adequate contribution, it can be used.

-The roots of crowdsourcing in open source are credited in @howe_crowdsourcing_2008 and also are on display in Howe's "soundbyte" definition: "the application of Open Source principles to fields outside of software" (sidebar, www.crowdsourcing.com)
+The roots of crowdsourcing in open source are credited in @howe_crowdsourcing_2008 and also are on display in Howe's "soundbyte" definition: "the application of Open Source principles to fields outside of software" (sidebar, www.crowdsourcing.com).

 **Wisdom of the crowds**. *The Wisdom of the Crowds* [@surowiecki_wisdom_2004] observed the collected effectiveness of crowds when properly aggregated.
-Building from Francis Galton's *Vox Populi* [-@galton_vox_1907], where Galton aggregated guesses at a steer weight guessing competition and found that the median guess was more accurate that any individual guess, Surowiecki argues that the ability of many autonomous amateurs to aggregate into a product comparable to something an expert would produce has important ramifications on the internet.
+Building from Francis Galton's *Vox Populi* [-@galton_vox_1907], where Galton aggregated guesses at a steer weight guessing competition and found that the median guess was more accurate that any individual guess, Surowiecki argues that the ability of many autonomous people to aggregate into a product comparable to something an expert would produce has important ramifications on the internet.

 The term 'wisdom of the crowds' has survived the book to refer to the strength of human decision-making in aggregate, and design patterns that make use of that strength.